seunghan96/seunghan96.github.io/_posts/2024-05-06-(paper)Timer.md

   - (cons) flattening can also wipe out token dependencies modeled by attention

-    $\rightarrow$ Weaken Transformer layers to reveal the patterns of temporal variations
+    $$\rightarrow$$ Weaken Transformer layers to reveal the patterns of temporal variations

 <br>